By Ashok Prasad, Founder, Niyyam

 Common Mistakes While Restarting SIP

-- Restarting with a high SIP amount
+- Restarting with a very high SIP amount

 - Ignoring financial stability

-- Choosing too many funds
+- Investing in too many funds

 - Trying to recover losses quickly